Having A Leader Like Abu Bakar Radhiyallahu Anhu

 4. Improve your own conduct before asking others to improve theirs.

-5. Honour the enemy’s envoy.
+5. Honor the enemy’s envoy.

 6. Maintain the secrecy of your plans.